ferhat-hachemi/mystipass/README.md

 # 🔐 Mystipass

-**Mystipass** is a simple and secure command-line password manager written in Java using Spring Shell.
+**mystipass** is a simple and secure command-line password manager written in Java using Spring Shell.
 Store, retrieve, and manage your credentials locally with encryption.

-> 🛠 Built with **[GraalVM Native Image](https://www.graalvm.org/)** for optimal performance and near-instant startup.

 ## 🚀 Features
 - 🗂 Local filesystem storage — all data is stored in your home directory